Lithuanian Armed Forces: 16th century

-This century was marked by war of Lithuania against Muscovy and the Crimean Khanate.
-In the wars with the latter, the Lithuanians won the Battle of Kletsk in 1506.
-With the strengthening of the Grand Duchy of Moscow from the late 15th century, there were unceasing wars over Lithuania's eastern territories.
+This century was marked by war of Lithuania against Muscovy and the Crimean Khanate, against whom they won the Battle of Kletsk in 1506.
+The strengthening Grand Duchy of Moscow starting in the late 15th century waged unceasing wars over Lithuania's eastern territories.
 In 1514, during the fourth war, the Lithuanians triumphed over the numerically larger Muscovite army in the famous Battle of Orsha.
-However, due to the unfavourable military situation, Lithuania lost a part of its eastern lands, most importantly the strategically important fortress of Smolensk.
-The Grand Ducal Lithuanian Army fought against Muscovy in the Livonian War, winning against the Muscovite army, twice the Lithuanian army's size, in the Battle of Ula in 1564.
-Three years into the Livonian War, Livonia became part of Lithuania in 1561 with the Treaty of Vilnius.
-During this war, the Union of Lublin was made in 1569.
+However, Lithuania lost a part of its eastern lands, most notably the strategically important fortress of Smolensk.
+The Grand Ducal Lithuanian Army fought against Muscovy in the Livonian War and won against the Muscovite army, twice its size in the Battle of Ula in 1564.
+Three years into the Livonian War, the Treaty of Vilnius. made Livonia part of Lithuania in 1561 with the Union of Lublin concluded in 1569.
 In the late 1570s and early 1580s, the Lithuanian and Polish armies cooperated in Stephen Báthory's incursions into Russia.

 17th century

 The 17th century was marked by wars against Sweden, the Tsardom of Muscovy and the Ottoman Empire.
-The Lithuanian army, together with the Polish army, fought against the Ottoman forces, notably at both Battles of Khotyn in 1621 and 1673.
-During the war with Sweden from 1600 to 1629, the Lithuanian army defeated the three times larger Swedish forces at the Battle of Kircholm in 1605.
-However, this war highlighted the Commonwealth's weakness in recruiting and retaining a sufficient number of troops, better arming its soldiers with firearms and bettering their use.
-Following the war with Sweden, a significant part of Livonia was seized by them as part of Swedish Livonia.
-During the 17th century's first half, Smolensk returned to Lithuania following the Smolensk War.
+The Lithuanian army and the Polish army fought against the Ottoman forces notably at both Battles of Khotyn in 1621 and 1673.
+During the war with Sweden from 1600 to 1629, the Lithuanian army defeated Swedish forces three times their number at the Battle of Kircholm in 1605.
+However, this war highlighted the Commonwealth's difficulty recruiting and retaining enough troops, better arming its soldiers with firearms and bettering their use.
+Sweden seized a significant part of Livonia as part of Swedish Livonia.
+In the first half of the 17th century, Smolensk returned to Lithuania following the Smolensk War.

 The Commonwealth's military weakness in the middle and late 17th century was evidenced in the Deluge.
-In 1655, the much-smaller Lithuanian army was incapable of defending the Lithuanian capital of Vilnius against Muscovite attack.
+In 1655, the much-smaller Lithuanian army could not defend the Lithuanian capital of Vilnius against Muscovite attack.
 This was the first time that Vilnius was occupied by a foreign state.
-The Swedish and Muscovite armies together occupied large parts of Lithuania.
+The Swedish and Muscovite armies occupied large parts of Lithuania.
 Nevertheless, Lithuania succeeded in holding out and liberated Vilnius, Kaunas, Samogitia and the eastern Voivodeships, except for Smolensk Voivodeship and other parts.
-Militarily-speaking, the Grand Duchy of Lithuania was weakening.
+Militarily speaking, the Grand Duchy of Lithuania was weakening however.